 - 1 teaspoon salt (or to taste)

-In a large skillet or sauté pan over medium heat, brown the ground beef with the chopped onion until meat is no longer pink.
+In a large non-stick skillet or sauté pan, brown the ground beef with the chopped onion until the meat is no longer pink, using medium heat.
 Stir frequently.

-Dice the smoked sausage and add it to the browned ground beef along with the garlic and bell pepper; continue cooking for about 3 to 4 minutes, stirring constantly.
+Dice the smoked sausage and add it to the browned ground beef along with the garlic and bell pepper.
+Continue cooking for about 3 to 4 minutes, stirring frequently.

 Transfer the meat and vegetable mixture to the slow cooker.